-I’ve worked with diverse groups of humans on writing and performing: veterans, people experiencing cancers of all kinds, HIV and AIDS, people with an array of serious mental health issues, lesbian, gay and queer folks sharing coming out stories, Palestinian, Israeli and Arab- Israeli teens, elders, hospice caregivers and many others who don't fit neatly into any catagory.
+I’ve worked with diverse groups of humans on writing and performing: veterans, people experiencing cancers of all kinds, HIV and AIDS, people with an array of serious mental health issues, lesbian, gay and queer folks sharing coming out stories, Palestinian, Israeli and Arab- Israeli teens, elders, hospice caregivers and many others who don't fit neatly into any category.
 All had experienced loss, trauma and what often felt like insurmountable pain and grief.
 I include myself in that category.

 All also exhibited tremendous resiliency, humor and spirit.

 This has been my primary learning after all of these years:

 Human beings are vast and complex.
 Stories save us.

 My professional work as a story worker/coach/mentor turned toward working on "long form" personal narratives, specifically solo shows primarily with other actors, musicians, dancers in 2006.
 In 2011, I partnered with author/editor Candace Walsh to learn how to teach memoir and have been doing so ever since.